Izabela2016/FEWD-a01/README.md

 ---

-During my free time:
+During my free time I like to:

 1. reading books

-2. running, biking
+2. running and biking

 3. drawing